 - Required an unlimited bandwidth plan: Minecraft uses up to 100MB per player every hour.

-If your system and you meet all these qualifications, go ahead and check out the easy step-up process.
+If your system meets all these requirements, go ahead and check out the easy step-up process.

 - First thing’s first: visit java.com/en/download